 Funds held for reinsurers pertain to the retention of a certain percentage of the reinsurer's share of premium.
 This is to protect the Company from risks associated with collections of reinsurance recoverable on paid losses.
+The Company ceased to renew its contract with the reinsurer in 2021.
+The balance of funds held was released accordingly in 2022.

-14. Net Pension Asset/Liability
+15. Net Pension Asset